veriktig/scandium/README.md

 # Project Scandium - Tcl meets microservices
 A general purpose framework for Java CLI applications based on Tcl and [OSGi](https://www.osgi.org).

-## DANGER
-Not currently compiling.
-In the process of moving everything to build with make.

 ## Overview
 The framework consists of 2 bundles and an executable jar file:
 * ScLauncher - executable